Knee pain and injuries

 Knee injuries are often debilitating because of the knee's important role in weight-bearing, including walking, jogging, climbing and squatting.
 Pain may be felt superficially in the outer structures of the knee or deep inside the joint itself.
 You may feel a tightness due to fluid/swelling and restricted range of motion in bending or straightening your knee.
 Some people feel a "giving way" sensation or even locking of the knee.
 Check out the following list for simple hints on possible diagnoses.

-- Pain and swelling in entire the knee following an acute twisting injury may indicate anterior cruciate ligament rupture (ACL) and articular cartilage trauma.
+- Pain and swelling in the entire knee following an acute twisting injury may indicate anterior cruciate ligament rupture (ACL), meniscal or articular cartilage trauma.
 These are more common in contact sports and those which require rapid changing of direction (AFL, netball, soccer).
 Best to get these injuries assessed asap, which may require MRI scan for accuracy.

 - Pain over the front of your knee may indicate a patella-based problem (friction, impingement, dislocation, tendinitis and occasionally fracture).
 These are commonly seen in jumping sports and runners.
 Causes include faulty biomechanics, training errors, overuse and direct impact.

 - Pain on the inside of your knee may indicate a medial meniscus abnormality, medial collateral ligament sprain (MCL) or degenerative osteo-arthritis (OA).
 Common causes include twisting trauma, falls or sometimes just years of degenerative changes in the joint.